From enquiry to final report

 Final Report

-Quality checked, written clearly and delivered with Top 3 actions.
+Quality checked, written clearly and delivered with practical priority actions.

-The value is in the evidence and commercial interpretation that sits underneath it.
-The final SWOT gives a clear summary, but it is supported by the wider report: what was reviewed, what was found, what it means and what should happen next.
+The value is in the evidence and commercial interpretation that sits underneath the final recommendations.
+The report explains what was reviewed, what a cautious customer may notice, what it means and what should happen next.

 Start